ajmaguire/Arduino-Twitter-library/README.md

 ## Reference
 ### Creation
-You need to create an instance of Twitter class like below:
+You need to create an instance of a Twitter or TwitterWiFi class like below:

+    TwitterWiFi twitter("YOUR-TOKEN"); // for WiFi.
+          or...
-    Twitter twitter("YOUR-TOKEN");
+    Twitter twitter("YOUR-TOKEN"); // for ethernet.

-You need also begin Ethernet library.
+You need also begin said library.

 ### Functions
 #### bool post(const char *message)

 Begin posting the specified message to Twitter.
 If connection to twitter.com is established successfully, this function returns true.

 If failed to connect Twitter, returns false.
-(Check Ethernet is correctly configured.)
+(Check Ethernet/WiFi is correctly configured.)

 Posting is not done yet even it returns true.
 You should call twitter.checkStatus() periodically or twitter.wait().